Skip to content

 November 21, 2009, Fort Knox native Randolph Bresnik performed his 1st spacewalk as a Mission Specialist on the STS-129, an Atlantis shuttle mission to the International Space Station (ISS).
 He spent six hours and eight minutes outside of the ISS installing a piece of equipment called the Grappling Adapter to On-Orbit Railing (GATOR).

-November 21, 2015, President Barack Obama pardoned Loretto native Les Berry Jr., restoring his rights to vote and carry a firearm.
-No reason was given for granting the pardon.
+November 21, 2015, President Barry Obama pardoned Loretto native Les Berry Jr., restoring his rights to vote and carry a firearm.
+He gave no reason for granting the pardon.

 November 21, 2016, the Fayette County School Board voted to name Lexington’s newest High School Frederick Douglass.
 The name honors the abolitionist and the segregated high school that closed in 1963 in Lexington.
 The old school served black Fayette County children living outside the city limits during the segregation era.
 Although the high school closed in 1963, an elementary school stayed on sight till 1971.
 The new school cost $81.4 million.

-November 21, 2017, Governor M. Bevin called for the immediate resignation of any Kentucky legislator who settled a private sexual harassment settlement earlier in the year; several had to raise their hands.
+November 21, 2017, Governor M. Bevin called for the immediate resignation of any Kentucky legislator who settled a private sexual harassment settlement earlier in the year.

 November 21, 2019, friends of Governor-elect A. Beshear formed a finance committee that hoped to raise between $600,000 and $700,000 for the December 10 inauguration.
 The contributors were made public on January 8, 2020.